- View the glossary in Spanish

 Comprehensive Coverage: A health insurance plan that covers the full range of care that you may need.
 This may include preventive services (like flu shots), physical exams, prescription drugs, and doctor or hospital care.

-Cost sharing: The amount of out-of-pocket costs that you must pay for services covered by a health plan or health insurance.
+Cost sharing: The amount of out-of-pocket costs that you must pay for services covered by health insurance.
 Some examples include co-payments, deductibles, and coinsurance.
 (See Coinsurance, Co-payments, Deductible, Out-of-Pocket Costs).

 Deductions: Certain expenses that you are allowed to subtract from your income to reduce your taxes.

-Demographics: Information about certain characteristics of a group of people, such as sexual orientation, gender identity, race, ethnicity, income level, and education.
+Demographics: Information about certain characteristics of a group of people, such as sexual orientation, gender identity, race, ethnicity, age, income level, and education.
+(See Sexual Orientation, Gender Identity, Income)

 Under the Affordable Care Act, you may be able to get a premium tax credit to help cover the cost of insurance for yourself and the dependents who you list on your tax form.
-(See Premium Tax Credit).
+(See Affordable Care Act, Premium Tax Credit).

 Determination: A decision made by your insurance provider about your health insurance coverage.
 For example, your health insurance provider may decide not to pay for a service you received.

-Discrimination: Treating a person or group of people unfairly or differently from other people or groups of people (for example, race or sex discrimination).
+Discrimination: Treating a person or group of people unfairly or differently from other people or groups of people (for example, discrimination based on their race, sex, or gender identity).

-Eligible: Whether you meet the requirements to get a certain kind of insurance.
+Eligibility: Whether you meet the requirements to get a certain kind of health coverage.

 Employed: Someone who has a paid job.

-Employee: Someone who works for another person or organization and is paid for his/her work.
+Employee: Someone who works for another person or organization and is paid for their work.
+The benefits available to employees may vary based on the size of the employer.
+Some workers may instead be categorized as independent contractors.
+(See Independent Contractor)

 Employer: The person or organization that someone works for.
-Someone who works for a business that s/he owns is ‘self-employed.’
+Someone who works for a business that they own is self-employed.
 (See Self-Employed)

 - Ambulatory patient services (care you get without be admitted into a hospital)